The Best Home Barista Espresso Machine & Grinder Setups

 The main benefit of being dual boiler is that you can pull shots and steam milk at the same time.

-You can do this with heat exchanger machines too, however dual boiler machines tend to have better potential when it comes to shot temperature precision, stability and control vs heat exchanger machines, even though as I said earlier, newer heat exchanger machines are providing better features in these areas than was previously the case.
+You can do this with heat exchanger machines too, but dual boiler machines tend to have better potential when it comes to shot temperature precision, stability and control vs heat exchanger machines, although as I said earlier, newer heat exchanger machines are providing better features in these areas than was previously the case.

 Check Price - Amazon UKCheck Price - Sage Appliances

-The Sage Dual Boiler is among the most popular dual boiler espresso machines on the market, which is no surprise given the features vs the price.
+The Sage Dual Boiler is one of the the majority of popular dual boiler espresso coffee machines on the market, which is no surprise given the features vs the price.

-This is an really economical machine, comparatively speaking.
+This is an incredibly inexpensive machine, comparatively speaking.

 Just check out some of the features, and you’ll understand why it’s such a popular machine at this price: